mochtod/ssb-build-server-web/cline_docs/activeContext.md

 - Creation of detailed documentation for containerized Atlantis setup
 - Combination of the SSB Build Server Web and VM workspace repositories
 - Configuration of Docker Compose for the combined setup
+- Added GitHub integration for Atlantis in docker-compose.yml and .env
+- Updated Atlantis configuration to use dummy GitHub credentials for testing

 ## Current State